gbristow/VRC-2021-Phase-II/vmc/apriltag_module/README.md

   - `vertical_dist` - the vertical scalar distance from vehicle to tag, **in cm**

-  - `angle_to_tag` - the angle formed by the vector pointing from the vehicles body to the tag in world frame
+  - `angle_to_tag` - the angle formed by the vector pointing from the vehicles body to the tag in world frame relative to world-north

   - `heading` -  the heading of the vehicle in world frame